 But on a bicycle, Patagonia’s wildness was simultaneously poetic and painful, and the ratio between the two rarely made sense: how often did we pedal uphill hour after hour, with a few moments of effortless movement as our reward, only to start climbing again?

 Yet somehow, with enough repetition, these acts of irrationality seemed less insane the further south we travelled.
 And as we sat in the dark, cave-like interior of Victor’s shack, on the edge of nowhere, it all suddenly made sense.

 After dinner, I watch while Victor brushes his teeth under the stars, a ritual he repeats night after night.
 In the morning he will get up and go fishing, and we will get on our bikes and keep pedaling.
 For now, it’s all the incentive we need.

-- Sarah Tory’s story of her epic Patagonia bike trip first appeared in Outpost magazine.
-Born in Toronto, she now lives and works in Colorado as a journalist and writer with High Country News, focusing on environment, justice and migration.
-You can check her out at www.sarah-tory.com or on Twitter (@tory_sarah).
+- This story first appeared in Outpost magazine.
+Born in Toronto, Sarah Tory now lives and works in Colorado as a journalist and write, focusing on environment, justice and migration.
+Check her out at www.sarah-tory.com or Twitter (@tory_sarah).

 - MORE longform original travel stories on Outpost here